Comparing Popular Methods of Brushing Teeth: Pros and Cons

 1. The Manual Brushing Method: Affordable and Accessible

-However, the effectiveness of manual brushing largely depends on the user’s consistency and ability to maintain the recommended two-minute brushing time.
+The effectiveness of manual brushing depends on how steady you are with your routine and how well you follow the recommended two-minute brushing time.

 🦷 How to Get In The Habit Of Brushing Your Teeth